pa4080/cron-gui-launcher/README.md

 ## Input Parameters

 - `$1` - list of commands to be executed.
+The individual commands need to be separated with `␣&&␣` - note the spaces.
 - `$2` - short description of the job that will be appended to the log file name.
+Read the the section *How it works?*
-- `$3` - timeout in minutes, when the user is not logged in.
+- `$3` - time-out in minutes, when the user is not logged in.
+While this variable is empty there is no time-out.
+If the job is on `@reboot` this variable should be empty.
+This option is usefull for regular Cron jobs, for example: If you have a job that is executed every 15 minutes and your user is logout (or locked) for 2 hours there will have 8 pending jobs, which will be execited when the user is logged on.

 ## How it works?